3v401/HackTheBox/Perfection/README.md

 #### Hashcat

 Hashcat is an open-source password recovery tool used for recovering lost passwords.
 It is designed to crack password hashes through various attack methods like brute-force, dictionary, combinator and rule-based attacks.

-Grab this hash you found and in another terminal save it into a .txt file and run hashcat.
+Grab this hash from Susan you found and in another terminal save it into a .txt file and run hashcat.

 ![Alt text](pic16.png)

-You will see that it takes too long and requests you for a mask for better performance.
-A `mask` refers to a string pattern used to generate password candidates during a brute-force attack.
+You will see that it takes too long and requests you for a `mask` for better performance.
+A mask refers to a string pattern used to generate password candidates during a brute-force attack.
 The mask specifies the structure of the passwords that hashcat will attempt to crack.
 Where can we obtain such mask?
 Let's do a deeper search on the webserver.
 Go to `cd ~` and run the following command: `find / -name "*mask*" -ls 2>dev/null`.
 You will get the following outcome:

 ![Alt text](pic17.png)